RxLaboratory/Ramses/src-docs/docs/addons/index.md

 ### Save

-If the file is not a working file, but a version coming from the *ramses_version* subfolder, runs *Save new version* instead of *Save*.
+If the file is not a working file, but a version coming from the *ramses_version* subfolder (named `restore-vXX`), runs *Save new version* instead of *Save*.

+- If the file is a template ("template" in the resource name, and in a temp dir)
+    - Asks for the name of the new asset/shot, its group, its sequence
+    - Creates the corresponding folder,
+    - Saves (as new version if the asset/shot already exists, with a warning)
+- Else If the file is in the *ramses_version* folder or if its resource name contains *restore-vXX*.
+    - Runs *Save new version*.
+- Else
     - Saves the current file.
     - Copies it to the *ramses_versions* subfolder, appending the current state and version number.
+- If *online*
+    - Send the new status of the asset/shot for this step (version, date, state, comment, completion ratio) to the *Ramses Client*.

 See the [naming scheme](../files/naming.md) and [folder structure](../files/tree.md) for more information.

-- *If the client is available*: sends the *update* command to the client, with the date, state and version of the current asset/shot.

 ### Save new version

-- If the file is not a working file, but a version coming from the *ramses_version* subfolder:
+- If the file is in the *ramses_version* folder or if its resource name contains *restore-vXX*.
+    - Copies the current working file into the version folder, appending the state got from the *Ramses client* if available, or else just "v", and the incremented version number.
-    - Saves the current file as the working file
+    - Saves the current file as the working file (in the working folder, and removing *restore-XX* from the resource name)
     - Removes the current file (version file, keeps only the new working file) if it was not in a *ramses_versions* subfolder
+- Else
     - Saves the current file.
-- Copies it to the *ramses_versions* subfolder, appending the current state and the incremented version number.
+- Copies the current file to the *ramses_versions* subfolder, appending the current state and the incremented version number.
 - *If the client is available*: sends the *update* command to the client, with the date, state and version of the current asset/shot.

 ### Publish